Sirius0301/doc/cv_en.md

 #### Project description：

 Germany Still DevOps led the development project.
 The first phase was mainly developed by India DXC, and the second phase was jointly developed by Germany Still DevOps, India DXC and China DevOps to develop Still brand fleet management system (NexxxtFleet).
 Distributed application architecture was adopted.
 The main Spring boot was developed in the background and Angular2 was used in the front end.
-Managed projects through Jira, Confulence documented Wiki, SonarQube Review code, Jenkins continuous integration and release, agile development patterns.It was part of KionGroup DevOps, the same as StillDevOps in Germany, but in different administrative areas by region.
+Managed projects through Jira, Confluence documented Wiki, SonarQube Review code, Jenkins continuous integration and release, agile development patterns.It was part of KionGroup DevOps, the same as StillDevOps in Germany, but in different administrative areas by region.
 Cooperated with German colleagues to develop and maintain OperatingHours module.
 Responsible for background code modification, Junit unit testing, module release and deployment

 #### Responsibility：